tiffany0623/movieRecommender/README.md

 # Movie Recommendation Engine

 Movie Recommender is a collaborative filtering-based recommendation engine that provides personalized movie recommendations to users based on their preferences.
 This project utilizes __Apache Spark__ for model training and __Streamlit__ for building a user-friendly interface.
 The system uses an ALS (Alternating Least Squares) model trained on a Spark cluster.
-The trained model is then used to provide movie recommendations to new users using the fold-in technique, instead of Re-training entire model.
+The trained model is then used to provide movie recommendations to new users using the fold-in technique, instead of Re-training the entire model.

 ## Overview